citp/privacy-policy-historical/s/sm/sms/smsblaze.com.md

-> *The following text is extracted and transformed from the smsblaze.com privacy policy that was archived on 2012-11-27.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121127163749id_/http%3A//www.smsblaze.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the smsblaze.com privacy policy that was archived on 2013-05-23.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130523051131id_/http%3A//www.smsblaze.com/privacy-policy) for the most accurate reproduction.*

 # Privacy Policy

-**Privacy Policy** for SMSBlaze.com

 The privacy of our visitors to SMSBlaze.com is important to us.